idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 (which we shall revisit later).

 The Twitter adaptor also supports several Twitter streaming APIs as follow:

 1. Track filter ("keywords"="AsterixDB, Apache")
 2. Locations filter ("locations"="-29.7, 79.2, 36.7, 72.0; -124.848974,-66.885444, 24.396308, 49.384358")
 3. Language filter ("language"="en")
 4. Filter level ("filter-level"="low")

-An example of Twitter adaptor tracking tweets containing keyword "news" can be describe with following ddl:
+An example of Twitter adaptor tracking tweets with keyword "news" can be described using following ddl:

         use dataverse feeds;